 Lime mortar also self-heals small cracks over time, contributing to the longevity of historic structures.
 The stonemason’s cottage was built using lime mortar, ensuring compatibility with local stone and resilience in damp climates.

 Flax thatching was a common roofing method in areas where flax was grown for linen production.
 The dried stalks were layered to create a thick, insulating roof that repelled water and retained heat.
 Flax thatch is lightweight and biodegradable, making it an eco-friendly choice.
-The stonemason’s cottage originally featured flax thatching, reflecting the agricultural practices of its time.
+It is highly likely that the stonemason’s cottage originally featured flax thatching, reflecting the agricultural practices of its time.